Things I have worked on include:

 A Piece of My Story

-I began my career by helping small businesses in the Phoenix area put up simple websites.
-I was self taught at the time, learning what I needed to in order to provide clients with what they requested.
-I loved what I was doing so much, that I eventually decided to switch my major from application programing to web development.
-As my skillset grew, I saught more ambitious projects.
+I began my career by helping small businesses in the Phoenix area build simple websites.
+At the time, I was entirely self-taught, learning as I went to meet my clients' needs.
+I loved the work so much that I eventually changed my major from application programming to web development.
+As my skills grew, I sought out more ambitious projects.